ushakrishnan/Muyal/docs/ARCHITECTURE.md

 Storage backends:
 - Filesystem: local JSON files under `./data/conversations/` (development default).
 - Azure Cosmos DB: production-ready document store (enable by setting `MEMORY_PROVIDER=cosmos` and providing `COSMOS_ENDPOINT` / `COSMOS_KEY`).
 The Cosmos provider persists messages and conversation contexts and supports efficient queries for analytics.

+Observability & telemetry sinks:
+- Local JSONL files are written reliably for development and offline diagnostics (examples: `logs/error-entities.jsonl`, `logs/metrics.jsonl`).
+- When configured with a Cosmos client (attached at startup or injected into executor context), observability attempts best-effort upserts into Cosmos.
+Two containers are used by convention:
+  - `errors` — error / exception records
+  - `logs` — metric / request logs
+- The Cosmos helper performs create-if-not-exists semantics for the database and containers before upserting documents.
+Partition key usage is currently `/id` (pragmatic default); consider a more selective partition key for production throughput.
+- Exceptions during Cosmos creation or upsert are logged as warnings and do not block request processing.
+Unit tests may log a warning when using mocked clients that don't implement `createIfNotExists`.

 Knowledge versioning & soft-reset:
 - The knowledge library exposes a `knowledgeVersion` value.
 When knowledge sources are added/removed or toggled, the version is bumped.
 The unified server subscribes to these changes and performs a soft-reset across active conversations — clearing cached `lastKnowledgeSources` and updating `knowledgeVersion` in conversation contexts to avoid using stale provenance.